schoening/pathfinder/README.md

 # Pathfinder
-A simple pathfinding class for games; written in Crystal
+A simple pathfinding class for games; written in Crystal.

 # How to use